-1.3 WCFF'S ROLE
+1.3 Worcestershire Fostering's Role

-WCFF undertakes the assessment of family and friends and connected people for both SGO orders and approval as foster carers.
+Worcestershire Fostering undertakes the assessment of family and friends and connected people for both SGO orders and approval as foster carers.
 It uses its own assessment report template which has been agreed with the courts and the fostering panel and meets the requirements of the Special Guardian Regulations, The Fostering Regulations 2011 as well as the statutory guidance and the National Minimum Standards (NMS) for Fostering 2011.